OperationCode/front-end/CONTRIBUTING.md

 # Install dependencies
 yarn

-# Run local development on localhost:3000
+# Run local development in your browser via [http://localhost:3000](http://localhost:3000)
 yarn dev

-# Use Storybook when developing new common components or to see what lego blocks you have available, open on localhost:9001
+# Use Storybook as a workbench when developing new components.
+Open app in browser via [http://localhost:9001](http://localhost:9001)
 yarn storybook

-#Create a static bundle of our Storybook instance that can be easily deployed.
+# Create a static bundle of our Storybook instance that can be easily deployed to the web.
 yarn build-storybook

-#Create a static bundle of our main application that can be easily deployed.
+# Create a static bundle of our main application that can be easily deployed to the web.
 yarn build

-#Check for linting errors.
-Used in our continuous integration to ensure that code meets our linting standards.
+# Check for linting errors.
+This runs as part of a "pre-commit hook" to ensure that code meets our linting standards.
 yarn lint

-#Used in a precommit hook to ensure that code you’re committing is up to our linting and formatting standards.
+# This runs as part of a "pre-commit hook" hook to ensure that code you’re committing is formatted properly.
 yarn format

-#Start the main application server or to serve up a production build locally.
+# If you ran `yarn build` this command can be used to start the server for your production build, but locally.
 yarn start

-#Run all available unit and integration tests
+# Run all available unit and integration tests
 yarn test
 ```